A-00768

 Plain Language

-Any person doing business in New York that deploys or makes available a consumer-facing AI decision system must disclose to each interacting consumer that they are interacting with an AI system.
-This is a broad obligation applying to all AI decision systems intended to interact with consumers — not limited to high-risk systems.
-No disclosure is required where a reasonable person would obviously recognize they are interacting with AI.
-The obligation covers deployers and any other person making an AI system available to consumers.
+Any person doing business in New York that makes available an AI decision system intended to interact with consumers must disclose to each interacting consumer that they are interacting with an AI system.
+This applies broadly to all AI decision systems — not just high-risk ones — and to any person, not just developers and deployers.
+The disclosure is excused only where a reasonable person would obviously recognize they are interacting with an AI system.
+This is a conditional disclosure: it applies unless the AI nature is already obvious.

 Statutory Text